Ines G. Moran

 Phylogenetic comparison in bioacoustics - phyloacoustics

 Vocal learning is a behavior that influences the vocal outputs and the acoustic features of animals' vocalizations.
-Whether vocal learning impacts the acoustic features of non-learned sounds such as laughter, or distress calls has never been tested.
-The goal of this project was to understand if and how vocal learning influences the evolution of innate calls.
-Comparative phylogenetic and bioacoustic tools were used to compare the acoustic features of birds' distress calls acoustic features between vocal and non-vocal learning bird groups.
+Whether the evolution of vocal learning impacts the acoustic features of non-learned sounds, such as laughter or distress calls has never been tested.
+The goal of this project was to understand if and how the evolution of vocal learning impacts the evolution of innate calls.
+Phylogenetic and bioacoustic tools were used to compare the acoustic features of birds' distress calls acoustic features between vocal and non-vocal learning bird groups.

 Vocal behaviour and vocal learning abilities of one of the most basal Passerine birds